clamsproject/aapb-annotations/README.md

  - this README file

 ### `batches` Subdirectory
-The first directory is the special `batches` directory.
+The first subdirectory is the special `batches` subdirectory.
-This special directory maintains tracking information for the whole repository/annotation endeavor.
+This special subdirectory maintains tracking information for the whole repository/annotation endeavor.

-Annotation projects are done in batches, which denote a moment/event/period of annotation on a set of media assets.
+Smaller selections of the AAPB collection are chosen and cataloged as batches in this subdirectory.
+These sets are chosen for variety or utility needed for the applications developed here.
-A batch is set of the identifying tags for those respective media assets.
+A batch is the set of the identifying GUIDS/tags for those that group of media assets.

+Batches are decided sometime before annotations begin.
+Annotation projects then choose appropriate batches for each moment/period of annotation work.
+(See raw annotation section.)

 Specifically, this directory contains `.txt` files named after the batch name.
-Batches are usually named after their relevant GitHub issue from [AAPB-CLAMS collaboration repository](https://github.com/clamsproject/aapb-collaboration).
+* Batches are usually named after their relevant GitHub issue from [AAPB-CLAMS collaboration repository](https://github.com/clamsproject/aapb-collaboration).
-* Each line in a `.txt` file _must_ be a single AAPB GUID, with an exception to any lines starts with `#` - which denotes a comment.
 * A GUID is a unique identifying string that can be used at the AAPB website to find one particular media and its supporting files, eg. `cpb-aacip-96d289b264c` at https://americanarchive.org/catalog/cpb-aacip-96d289b264c.
+* **Each line in the file _must_ be a single AAPB GUID**, with an exception to any lines starts with `#` - which denotes a comment.

 > [!NOTE]
 > AAPB-GUID is not [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), but just a unique identifier within the scope of the AAPB system.

 ### Project Subdirectories
-Each directory in this repository represents a specific annotation project, its datasets and processing tools.
+Every other subdirectory in this repository represents a specific annotation project, its datasets and processing tools.
 This includes its raw annotated data file, gold-formatted final output data file for tool ingestion, software-suite for converting from raw to gold, and a project-specific `readme.md` explaining it and its annotation guidelines.

-The directory name is the name of the project.
-Each directory contains the following files:
+The subdirectory name is the name of the project.
+Each subdirectory contains the following files:

 #### Raw intermediate dataset files
 > [!IMPORTANT]
 > `YYMMDD-batchName` directory

-These sub-directories contain raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).
+This contains raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).
 Different annotation tools create different file formats with diverse formatting.
-The `YYMMDD-` prefix _must_ indicate the time when a batch of annotation is conducted. (e.g., when the batch is decided to be annotated)
+The `YYMMDD-` prefix _must_ indicate the time when a batch of annotation is conducted.
-These prefixes are used for the sorting of annotation processes and machine ingestion of the raw data.
+(e.g., when the batch is decided to be annotated) These prefixes are used for the sorting of annotation processes and machine ingestion of the raw data.
 The `batchName` part of the directory name _must_ match only one of `.txt` files in the batches.